-It is well known in the literature that the 802.11 CSMA/CA MAC is not suited for multi-hop mesh networks.
-It causes selfinterference.
-That is, interference across multiple links in a path.
+It is well known in the literature that the 802.11 CSMA/CA MAC is not suited for multihop mesh networks.
+It causes selfinterference; i.e., interference across multiple links in a path.
 Given the prevalence of external interference in our own measurements as well as in the Roofnet data, it appears all the more unlikely that CSMA/CA can achieve any predictable performance in such mesh networks.
-The use of RTS/CTS may not really help: as shown in Roofnet and as explained in Sec.
-III-D (P2), we can have several interference sources at interference range but not in reception range.
+The use of RTS/CTS may not really help.
+As shown in Roofnet and explained in Section III-D (P2), we can have several interference sources at interference range but not in reception range.

-The feasibility of the link abstraction on the other hand, opens the door for TDMA-based MAC approaches.
-Prior work [28], [29], [30] has already shown prototypes of TDMA-based MAC implementations on WiFi hardware.
-However, multi-hop TDMA implementation and scheduling are still open issues.
+The feasibility of the link abstraction on the other hand, in interference-free environments, opens the door for TDMA-based MAC approaches.
+A TDMA-based MAC essentially controls internal interference; i.e., interference between the various links of a mesh network.
+Prior work [9], [34], [35] has already shown prototypes of TDMA-based MAC implementations on WiFi hardware.
+However, multihop TDMA implementation and scheduling are still open issues.
+In parallel work, we have articulated how such issues pan out in FRACTEL in the presence of the link abstraction [20].
+We now discuss one of the important aspects of a TDMA-based MAC.